-This phone line is for the service of referring veterinarians only.
-We can set up appointments or help you direct your client to the proper service.
 Referral letters and supporting documentation are required to encourage a team approach to the patient’s care.
 Please note: digital radiographs are accepted DICOM format.
-Please do NOT include viewers on CDs; most are not compatible with our PACS system.
 If you have questions regarding how to submit radiographs, please call and we will help.
-Paper items can be faxed to the front desk at fax number, 352-846-2445.
+Paper items can be faxed to the Client Care front desk fax (352) 846-2445.

 Q: What happens when I refer?

 All appointments are with a specialty service, not with a specific clinician.

 If the referral is not an emergency, your client is welcome to schedule his or her appointment directly through our Call Center at (352) 392-2235.
 You will be informed of your patient’s arrival via rVetLink, our online records portal.
 Furthermore, Discharge Orders and diagnostic reports are available via rVetLink.
 See here: http://hospitals.vetmed.ufl.edu/rvetlinkfaq/ for more information about using rVetLink.